johndarrel/hide-my-wp/readme.txt

 * Update - Security Check to hide readme.html, license.txt, and other common files

 = 4.1.03 (11 Dec 2020) =
-* Update - The rules update on adding new plugin or theme
+* Update - The rules update on adding a new plugin or theme
 * Update - Added compatibility for AppThemes Confirm Email
 * Fixed - Rollback the settings when pressing the Abort button
 * Fixed - Fixed Backup/Restore rules flash